15. Women and Poverty; Homelessness; Period Poverty ["Period Equity"]

 https://archive.ph/x8VC8

 Bridget Crawford and Emily Waldman.
-"Period poverty in the United States: what the law should do."
+"Period poverty in the United States: What the law should do."
 [2022]

 https://archive.ph/wip/ggRZf